 a-h) Same as I

-k) In case the film is not European at all, it is not allowed to be part of the Melies-competition But it can be selected anyway.
+j) In case the film is not German at all, it is not allowed to be part of the Melies-competition.
+But it can be selected anyway.

-a) We will view all the submissions until the end of July.
+a) We will view all the submissions until the middle of February.

 b) We will determine which titles we would like to present and will contact you should your submission be among the selections.